 When Klein offered to send me their new All Purpose Pliers (model J2068C), it took me on a trip down memory lane.
-When I was in college, I took an electronics course as part of my engineering degree that introduced me to stripping and cutting electrical wire.
-I did so with an Weller that was barely more than a high-hinged pair of scissors with a square notch cut between the two blades.
+Back when I was in college, I took an electronics course as part of my engineering degree that introduced me to stripping and cutting electrical wire.
+I did so with a Weller that was barely more than a high-hinged pair of scissors with a square notch cut between the two blades.
 This low-tech device taught me all about “feeling” the wire and learning the art of stripping the sheathing off cables without damaging the wire underneath.

 It was actually three years or more before I graduated to my first pair of wire strippers that actually came with holes sized for popular AWG wire sizes.
 Still, these strippers, while more convenient and less delicate than my Weller’s, were still a very basic pair of strippers.

 I’ve since graduated to more, shall we say, sophisticated and capable wire strippers.

 The Klein J2068C falls neatly into that category and really does a lot of things very well.
 The pliers strip and cuts 8-16 AWG solid and 10-18 AWG stranded wire and have a nice long nose that’s perfect for making loops for traditional 15-amp outlet connections.
 You can feed 6-32 and 8-32 screws into two threaded holes beside the hinge for shearing.